cecat/CeC-HA-Addons/addons/yamcam3/README.md

 **General configuration variables**

-- **noise**: Default 0.1 - Many sound classes will have very low scores, so we filter these out before processing the composite score for a sound group.
+- **noise_threshold**: Default 0.1 - Many sound classes will have very low scores, so we filter these out before processing the composite score for a sound group.

-- **reporting_threshold**: Default 0.4 - When reporting to scores we ignore any classes with scores below this value.
+- **default_min_score**: Default 0.4 - When reporting to scores we ignore any groups with scores below this value.

 - **top_k**: YAMNet scores all 520 classes, we analyze the top_k highest scoring classes.
-However, we ignore classes with confidence levels below 0.1.
+However, we ignore classes with confidence levels below *noise_threshold*.

-- **report_k**: After analyzing top scores, we report the report_k highest scoring classes (generally a subset of top_k).

 - **use_groups**: See note below re modifying the sound class maps to group them.
 Setting this option to *false* will ignore these groupings and just report the native classes, however, they